 A service like Riovic, given that it’s built to cater for the small business market, can have great traction with small-time entrepreneurs by remotely and physically linking users with professional advisors on request.
 Users also have a platform to make long-term investments in assets, and access affordable insurance.

 Fuss-free access to capital

 For aspiring business owners in rural areas, easily accessible information and financial support is critical.
 Complicated processes at banks can be a challenge for these entrepreneurs.
 Through JUMO World, borrowers can connect with investors and through a data-driven system the best rate and credit candidate can be matched.
 There’s no need for the user to go to the bank or even have an existing bank account to apply.
 Users open a mobile wallet through their service provider and select JUMO services to apply for a loan.

-According to JUMO World, there are over 170 million mobile wallet accounts in Africa, with most people having no access to traditional financial services.
-The company claims about 80% of people in Sub-Saharan Africa lack basic financial services such as loans, insurance and savings.
-With JUMO, accessing funds or creating opportunities for grassroots companies in Africa is in the palm of your hand.
+According to JUMO World, there are millions of mobile wallet accounts in Africa, with most people having no access to traditional financial services.
+With JUMO World, accessing funds or creating opportunities for grassroots companies in Africa is in the palm of your hand.